 Local Civil Rule 16.
-Civil pretrial conferences; Alternative Dispute Resolution

-16.1 Early scheduling conference - The Ccourt may order that an early scheduling conference be held before a magistrate judge or Article III judge either in open court, in chambers, or at the discretion of the Ccourt, by telephone.
-Following this conference, the Ccourt will issue a case management order establishing a timetable for disposition of the case.
-Parties may refer to the court's website for judicial guidelines on the court's pretrial and trial practice.
-The timetable may contain deadlines for joinder of parties and amendment of pleadings; discovery disclosures and exchange of witnesses; completion of discovery and dispositive motions; a methodology of ADR; a settlement conference date; a final pretrial conference date; and a trial date.
-Upon good cause shown or on the Court's own initiative, the Court may modify the case management order in the interest of justice.
-The following provisions shall apply to all conferences conducted by the Court pursuant to Rule 16 of the Federal Rules of Civil Procedure:

-- (a) Recording At the request of any party or the direction of the Court, the conference may be recorded.
-For good cause, the Court may direct that portions of the conference be unrecorded or sealed. - (b) Scope The conference shall cover the matters specified in Rules 16 and 26 of the Federal Rules of Civil Procedure and any other matters specified by the Court. - (c) Attendance The attorney who is to have charge of the actual trial of the case shall attend the conference unless the judge directs otherwise.
-Pro se parties shall attend on their own behalf. - (d) Authority The Court may in its discretion require the actual parties (i.e., a party who is a natural person or a representative--other than counsel--of a party which is not a natural person) to attend the conference and may require that counsel be authorized to discuss final settlement of the case. - e) Scheduling The Court shall set the date, time and place of the conference and shall notify all parties thereof in writing. - (f) Pretrial order A proposed order shall be prepared and filed by the parties in accordance with written instructions from the judge to whom the case has been assigned. - (g) Exemptions from scheduling and planning order The following categories of actions are exempt from the requirement in Rule 16(b) of the Federal Rules of Civil Procedure that a scheduling and planning order be entered:
+Civil pretrial conferences; Alternative Dispute Resolution be held before a magistrate judge or Article III judge either in open court, in chambers, or at the discretion of the Court, by telephone.
+Following this conference, the Court will issue a case management order establishing a timetable for disposition of the case.
+Parties may refer to the court's website for es on the court's pretrial and trial practice.
+The timetable may contain deadlines for joinder of parties s and amendment of pleadings; discovery disclosures and exchange of witnesses; completion of dis covery and dispositive motions; a methodology of ADR; a settlement conference date; a final pretrial cor nference date; and a trial date.
+Upon good cause shown or on the Court's own initiative, the Court may mo odify the case management order in the interest of justice.
+The following provisions shall erences conducted by the Court pursuant to Rule 16 of the Federal Rules of Civil Procedure: (a) Recording - At the request of any party or the direction of the Court, the conference , , may be recorded.
+For good cause, the Court may direct that portions of the con- ference be unrecorded or sealed. (b) Scope - The conference shall cover the matters specified in Rules 16 and 26 of the Federal Rules of Civil Procedure and any other matters specified by the Court. (c) Attendance - The attorney who is to have charge of the actual trial of the case shall attend the conference unless the judge directs otherwise.
+Pro se parties shall attend on their own behalf. (d) is a natural person or a representativeother than counselof a party which is not a natural person) to attend the conference and may require that counsel be authorized to discuss final settlement of the case. (e) shall notify all parties thereof in writing. (f) (f) Pretrial order - A proposed order shall be prepared and filed by the parties in accor- dance with written instructions from the judge to whom the case has been assigned. (a) Exemptions from scheduling and planning order - The following categories of actions (g) are exempt from the requirement in Rule 16(b) of the Federal Rules of Civil Procedure that a scheduling and planning order be entered: r roccuure that a sofieduling and planning order be entered.